klingj3/PythonScrabble/README.md

 Once we have this loose understanding of the difficulty associated with each word, players will be able to either directly select a difficulty option on a scale from 1 to 10, or put in their Reddit usernames which can act as a blueprint of this player's vocabulary to provide insight as to which level would be best for the player.

+In addition, this stage will also add definitions to appear when an opponent plays a turn, so players can build their game and vocabulary.

 ### III: Advanced Strategy and Word Placement
 This is where the AI will begin to get into the territory of machine learning, and this will be divided into two